kototoibashi/dvd-pickup-microscope-poc/docs/index.md

     * Large range of motion.
   * Cons
     * Difficult to make.
-    * Poor characteristics (backlash, vibration, etc.)
+    * Poor characteristics (backlash, large step resolution, etc.)

 ### Speaker as linear actuator
 Use speaker as linear actuator.